yotarazona/scikit-eo/get-started/get-started.md

 import pandas as pd
 ```
 #### 03. Image and endmembers
 We will upload a satellite image as a *.tif* and endmembers as a *.dbf*.
-It is possible extract endmembers values using the ```extract()``` function.
-In this case, opload only a shapefile (point feature) of samples without extracted spectral values.
+It is possible to extract endmembers values using the ```extract()``` function.
+In this case, upload only a shapefile (point feature) of samples without extracted spectral values.
 Please see [tutorials](https://yotarazona.github.io/scikit-eo/tutorials/) section for more details.

 ```python
 path_raster = r"/home/data/LC08_232066_20190727_SR.tif"